mikinty/Understanding-Analysis-Abbott-Solutions/README.md

 and felt that I might as well give the problems an effort by writing out solutions.

+While the official solutions may be more accurate, it may be useful to see how a student tries to approach problems.
+I've also provided diagrams for certain problems where I found appropriate, which may aid in understanding how to solve certain problems.

 If you want to contribute, feel free to fork and submit a PR!

 ## TODOs